shipkit/shipkit-changelog/README.md

 ## Configuration reference

-### GitHub access tokens
+### Github access tokens

-The standard way to enable the automated tasks read/write to GitHub are the [personal access tokens](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token#creating-a-token).
+The standard way to enable the automated tasks read/write to Github are the [personal access tokens](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token#creating-a-token).
 Shipkit Changelog plugin needs a token to fetch tickets and post releases via GH REST API.
 The token is set in the task configuration in \*.gradle file via `githubToken` property.